-Post-translation analysis looks at the match rate in every segment, and groups them just like normal analysis does (101%, 100%, 95-99%, 85-94%, 75-84%, 50-74%, No match), and creates a report in the same format.
+Post-translation analysis groups the match rates in the same way as normal analysis (101%, 100%, 95-99%, 85-94%, 75-84%, 50-74%, No match), and offers the report in the same format.
 But this time memoQ does not look up the segments in the translation memories.
-Instead, it takes the match rates that are already there in the segments:
+Instead, it takes the match rates that are already there in the segments.

 Post-translation analysis makes most sense if the translation was done by several translators instead of just one.
 If there's only one translator (per target language), a simple analysis report gives an accurate estimate of the possible savings.
-But that does not work if two or more translators are doing the job.
+But this is not possible if two or more translators are working.

 Match rates come from pre-translation or automatic lookups: Segments have match rates if they are filled in through pre-translation or automatic lookup and insertion.
 Otherwise, the match rate is zero, and that will appear in the post-translation analysis, too.